filipelsilva/dotfiles-public/README.md

 The "Functions" section of this file has multiple functions that depend on certain non default packages and have not been guarded, as I found no clean way to do this, preferring to not use them or have them break if used.
-You can safely delete that section, apart from the first two functions: "take", which I consider quite useful, and only uses `cd` and `mkdir`; and "colors", which is only for seeing color codes.
+You can safely delete that section, apart from the first three functions: "..", to go back in directories (can take an argument to go more than one folder up at once), "take", which I consider quite useful, and only uses `cd` and `mkdir`;
+and "colors", which is only for seeing color codes.

 The completion system is done "by hand", instead of using some package to manage it.
 This assures that it works the way I expect it to work always (or *almost*